eficode-academy/kubernetes-katas/01-pods-deployments-services-namespaces.md

 ```

-## Alternate / preffered way to deploy pods:
+## Alternate / preferred way to deploy pods:
 You can also use the `nginx-simple-deployment.yaml` file to create the same nginx deployment.
-The file is in suport-files directory of this repo.
+The file is in support-files directory of this repo.
 However before you execute the command shown below, note that it will try to create a deployment with the name **nginx**.
 If you already have a deployment named **nginx** running, as done in the previous step, then you will need to delete that first.

 Delete the existing deployment using the following command:
 ```